youssefld/Pricing4Java/README.md

 In the `features` and `usageLimits` subsections of each plan, only those requiring a modification in their `defaultValue` should be explicitly listed.
 For those not mentioned, the `defaultValue` is understood to be equivalent to the `value`.

 Within the `addOns` section, the focus is on delineating the specific details of additional offerings beyond the core plans.
 Each add-on is characterized by its unique features and usage limits, which have to be listed in the structure established in the `features` and `usageLimits` sections, but not included on plans.
 Similar to the approach taken in the previous section of the file, only those `features` or `usageLimits` necessitating an alteration in the `defaultValue` are explicitly outlined.
-As an extra field, add-ons also allow to extent a usageLimit, as can be seen in Figure \ref{fig:pricing4SaaSYAML}.
+As an extra field, add-ons also allow to extent a usageLimit.
 This is extremely powerful for modeling overage cost to some limits.

 In conclusion, Yaml4SaaS stands as a practical implementation of the Pricing4SaaS model, providing a YAML-based syntax to formalize SaaS pricing structures in a human-readable format that enhances clarity and simplicity.

 ## Yaml4SaaS Syntax Validator Usage

-The validator can be easyily run by creating a test inside the `saasYamlParsingTest.java` file following the next structure:
+The validator can be easily run by creating a test inside the `saasYamlParsingTest.java` file following the next structure:

 ```java
 @Test